Temporary Personnel and Contractors

-There are times when you may need to hire personnel for a temporary period or for a particular short-term project.
+There may be times when you need to hire personnel for a temporary period or for a particular short-term project.
+This could include:

 - Additional/temporary help needed during peak departmental periods

-- Special projects with a clearly-defined beginning and end date
+- Special projects with clearly defined beginning and end dates

 - Temporarily filling in for an “open” staff position

-- Temporarily filling in for an employee who is on a short-term leave (less than 9 months)
+- Temporarily filling in for an employee who is on a short-term leave (less than nine months)

 - Hiring temporary staff on an event-only basis

-Temporary Employee is an individual who is hired directly by you in the department (formerly referred to as a “casual” employee) and who is paid through Boston University payroll.
+Temporary Employees (formerly referred to as “casual employees”) are individuals hired directly by you in the department and paid through Boston University payroll.
 A Temporary Employee cannot be employed at the University for more than nine months.
-The department determines the temporary employee’s pay rate and the duration of employment.
+The department determines the Temporary Employee’s pay rate and duration of employment.

 Temporary Agency Personnel are individuals hired through an outside employment agency and are considered employees of that agency.
-TerrierTemps is BU’s Contingent Workforce Management (CWM) program that provides a single source for finding, screening, selecting and paying for these Temporary Agency Personnel.
-These Temporary Agency Personnel are not paid through the Boston University payroll system; they are paid through their employment agency.
+TerrierTemps, BU’s Contingent Workforce Management (CWM) program, provides a single source for finding, screening, selecting, and paying for these employees.
+Temporary Agency Personnel are not paid through the Boston University payroll system; they are paid through their employment agency.

-Independent Contractors are individuals, sole proprietors (including single member LLC’s), partnerships, corporations, etc. which render services to the general public.
-Independent Contractors (ICs) are responsible for the means and methods for completing a task based on specifications in a contract with the University.
-Contractors generally have multiple clients, maintain a separate workplace and are not supervised or controlled by University employees.
-For more information on engaging ICs, please visit the Sourcing & Procurement website.
+Independent Contractors are individuals, sole proprietors (including single-member LLCs), partnerships, corporations, etc., that render services to the general public.
+Independent Contractors are responsible for the means and methods of completing a task based on the specifications of a University contract.
+Contractors generally have multiple clients, maintain a separate workplace, and are not supervised or controlled by University employees.
+For more information on engaging Independent Contractors, please visit the Sourcing & Procurement website.